scnerd/the_easy_dollar/_sources/investing/keeping-it-simple/3-fund-portfolio.md

 ## Can't this be simpler?

 Yes.
 Yes it can.
-If you don't want to worry about allocations, stock/bond balance ratios, and crap like that, you can go with a simple 1-fund portfolio and choose something that will perform that balancing for you.
-(Coming soon)
+If you don't want to worry about allocations, stock/bond balance ratios, and crap like that, you can go with [a simple 1-fund portfolio](the-1-fund-portfolio) and choose something that will perform that balancing for you.